-- 1. You are recorded by the University as being correctly enrolled in all your courses. - 2.
-You have successfully completed all prerequisite courses.
+1. You are recorded by the University as being correctly enrolled in all your courses.

+- 2. You have successfully completed all prerequisite courses.
 Any work done in courses for which prerequisites have not been fulfilled will be disregarded (unless an exemption has been granted), and no credit given or grade awarded. - 3.
 You abide by key dates:

-Monday 19 July is the first day of Semester 2 lectures.
+Monday 18 July is the first day of Semester 2 lectures.
+Sunday 24 July is the last day you can enrol in Semester 2 courses.

-Sunday 25 July is the last day you can enrol in Semester 2 courses.
-Sunday 25 July is also the due date for Semester 2 fees.
+Sunday 24 July is the due date for Semester 2 fees.

-Tuesday 31 August (Week 7) is the last day for students to discontinue without financial penalty (and the last date to finalise arrangements for HECS-HELP and FEE-HELP).
+Wednesday 31 August is the last day for students to discontinue without financial penalty (and the last date to finalise arrangements for FEE-HELP).

-Sunday 5 September (end Week 7) is the last day to discontinue without academic penalty.
+Sunday 4 September is the last day to discontinue without academic penalty.

-4. You organise your affairs to take account of examination and other assessment dates where these are known.
+- 4. You organise your affairs to take account of examination and other assessment dates where these are known.
 Be aware that your final examination may fall at any time during the semester's examination period.
 The scheduling of examinations is controlled by the University administration.
 No early examinations are possible.
-The examination period for Semester 2, 2010, falls between 29 October and 16 November (provisional dates subject to change).

-- 5. When the provisional examination timetable is released (Tuesday 28 September), ensure that you have no clashes or unreasonable difficulty in attending the scheduled examinations.
-The final examination timetable for Semester 2 will be released on Tuesday 5 October. - 6.
-Note that some Schools schedule a common date for any supplementary exams that may be required it is your responsibility to check the School websites and ensure that you are available to take the exam on the scheduled date.
+The examination period for Semester 2, 2011, falls between Friday 28 October and Tuesday 15 November. - 5.
+When the provisional examination timetable is released, ensure that you have no clashes or unreasonable difficulty in attending the scheduled examinations.
+The final examination timetable for Semester 2 is released in early October. - 6.
+Note that the dates for ASB supplementary exams for Semester 2, 2011 are not yet scheduled but could be held as much as 2 weeks after release of results on 1 December.

-A full list of UNSW Key Dates is located $\,$
+A full list of UNSW Key Dates is located at: https://my.unsw.edu.au/student/resources/KeyDates.html

-at: https://my.unsw.edu.au/student/resources/KeyDates.html